 |What are the eligibility requirements for entering the pageant?

-If you are single (never married), never given birth to or have adopted a child, a United States citizen, a resident of the state of Maryland, and you are at least 18 but still under 27 as of February 1, 2014, you are eligible to apply to become a contestant in the 2014 pageant..
+If you are single (never married), never given birth, never have adopted a child, you are not a parent/guardian to any other adult or minor person, you are a United States citizen, a resident of the state of Maryland, and you are at least 18 but still under 27 as of February 1, 2015, you are eligible to apply to become a contestant in the 2014 pageant..

 Are there any height or weight requirements?